Search blog:

 • Option for greater financial flexibility during times of economic uncertainty or when the company has a shortage of liquid funds.

-• Enhancing financial stability and creditworthiness by strengthening the company’s equity position on its balance sheet.
+• It can enhance financial stability and creditworthiness by strengthening the company’s equity position on its balance sheet.

 2. Benefits for shareholders